 If you’ve never been on a ski holiday before, you might think this a weird one, but trust me you will regret not having them if you are lucky enough to have a week of sunshine on the slopes.
 Between the altitude and the reflection from the snow, the sun can be extremely powerful.
 If you’ve ever seen a seasonnaire with a goggle tan line, you will understand this.
 Keep your skin and lips protected to avoid a lot of pain later on!

 If you do want to make the most of the après scene after a day’s skiing, these two can be little lifesavers.
 Some people don’t want to boogie in their helmet and goggles for fear of damaging them or simply not wanting these bulky items on their head.
-If you do take them off and put them somewhere safe (in a backpack) it can help to have sunglasses and a wooly hat, so that regardless of temperature and conditions, you will be protected.
+If you do take them off and put them somewhere safe (in a backpack) it can help to have sunglasses and a warm hat, so that regardless of temperature and conditions, you will be protected.